sourceryinstitute/OpenCoarrays/INSTALL.md

 </a>

-Linux users who prefer not to build OpenCoarrays from source might access OpenCoarrays via the the Lubuntu Linux virtual machine from the [Sourcery Store] after installing the version of [VirtualBox] that is suitable for the relevant Linux distribution.
+Linux users who prefer not to build OpenCoarrays from source might access OpenCoarrays via the the Lubuntu Linux virtual machine from the [Sourcery Institute Store] after installing the version of [VirtualBox] that is suitable for the relevant Linux distribution.